The chapter opens with a letter from "Mina Harker" to Lucy, dated August 24 in Budapest.

 Van Helsing is an expert in "obscure diseases" and might be able to diagnose Lucy.

-Letter from Van Helsing to Jack Seward, September 2
+Letter from Van Helsing to Dr. Seward, September 2

-Van Helsing says he'll come as soon as possible – partly to help Seward's friend, and partly to help Seward himself.
-Apparently Seward saved Van Helsing's life this one time.
+Van Helsing says he'll come as soon as possible—partly to help Seward's friend and partly to help Seward himself.
+Apparently Seward saved Van Helsing's life one time.

-Letter from Jack Seward to Arthur Holmwood, September 3
+Letter from Dr. Seward to Arthur Holmwood, September 3

 Seward writes again to Arthur to tell him about Van Helsing's visit.